-4.1 Growth of GaN on sapphire substrate
+4.1 Growth of GaN on a Sapphire Substrate

-Since sapphire ( $\alpha$ -Al2O3) has a high melting point, it is good enough for the deposition of films at very high temperature.
-It also has high thermal conductivity (40 W m-1 K-1) [24].
+Since sapphire $(\alpha-Al_2O_3)$ has a high melting point, hence suitable for the deposition of films at very high temperature.
+In addition, sapphire also has high thermal conductivity (40 W m-1 K-1) [24].
 The schematic diagram in Figure 5 shows the principle of the growth of GaN on a sapphire substrate [31].
 The difference in the lattice mismatch of sapphire and GaN is 13.6% [13].